Executive Director & Principal Investigator

 Program Director and Co-Principal Investigator

-Deepak Bahl serves as the Program Director for the USC Center for Economic Development and Adjunct Associate Professor at the USC Sol Price School of Public Policy.
+Deepak Bahl serves as a Program Director for the USC Center for Economic Development and Adjunct Associate Professor at the USC Sol Price School of Public Policy.
 He has more than 18 years of professional consulting experience and has managed federal, state, and local projects in the areas of community and economic development.
 His work experience includes strategic planning, business development, project management, teaching at USC, and policy research and analysis.
 He has conducted research projects for the EDA, EPA, FTA, HUD, NSF, OEA, Caltrans, local governments, and private foundations among others.
-He received Master of Business Administration from the USC Marshall School of Business, Master of Planning from the USC Price School of Public Policy, and Master of Architecture from Clemson University.
+He received his Master of Business Administration from the USC Marshall School of Business, Master of Planning from the USC Price School of Public Policy, and Master of Architecture from Clemson University.

 Project Manager, AMP SoCal

 Libby Williams is the Project Manager for the Advanced Manufacturing Partnership for Southern California at the USC Center for Economic Development.
 She has over 20 years of economic development experience, which includes among other things, over 10 years at the Los Angeles County Economic Development Corporation with the Business Assistance Program, and Managing Director of the Office of Small Business, for the City of Los Angeles Mayor’s Office of Economic & Business Policy.
 She has a BA and an MPA from California State University at Long Beach and a Master in Leadership from the University of Southern California.
 Continue here for full biography.